Computer-based Case Simulations

 In evaluating case performance, the domains of diagnosis (including physical examination and appropriate diagnostic tests), therapy, monitoring, timing, sequencing, and location are considered.

 In this case, a 31-year-old woman is brought to the emergency department by her roommate because of lethargy, nausea, and vomiting.
 From the chief complaints, the differential diagnosis is broad and includes the many causes of acutely altered mental status.
-However, the comprehensive history narrows the possible differential diagnoses, making uncontrolled diabetes very likely.
+However, the comprehensive history narrows the differential, making uncontrolled diabetes very likely.
 The patient has been experiencing nausea and vomiting for the past 24 hours and has been unable to eat during that time.
 During the past hour, she has become drowsy and lethargic.
 She has a history of type 1 diabetes mellitus, for which she normally takes insulin multiple times daily.
 However, she has had no insulin during the past 24 hours.
 The patient’s roommate says that the patient experienced some chills yesterday.

 The patient appears drowsy, lethargic, and acutely ill.
 Physical examination reveals elevated temperature, tachypnea, tachycardia, and hypotension.
 Cardiovascular examination shows thready central and peripheral pulses.
 Skin examination reveals poor turgor.
 HEENT/neck examination shows dry mucous membranes.
 Abdominal examination reveals diffuse mild tenderness without guarding, rebound, or masses.
 Neurologic/psychiatric examination shows that the patient is lethargic but oriented.
 Taken together, the history and physical examination findings support the initial impression of complications of type 1 diabetes mellitus.
 In this particular patient, the history of type 1 diabetes mellitus presenting with prolonged nausea and vomiting and lethargy and drowsiness, combined with the physical examination findings of fever, thready pulses, tachycardia, signs of dehydration, and diffuse abdominal tenderness are highly suggestive of the diagnosis of diabetic ketoacidosis due to infection and inadequate insulin.